Across the Lake Swim

 Gear Dropoff: The gear tent is at Willow Beach.
 Just put your stuff in a bag and drop it off.
 We’ll tag and watch over it until you finish your swim!

-Support Craft: If you have a support craft with you, please have them sign the waiver and you (or they) can bring it to package pickup or the morning of the swim.
-Download the waiver here.
+Support Craft: If you have a support craft with you, please have them sign the waiver.
+You can share this link so they can sign online: https://acrossthelakeswim.com/paddler-waiver

-Please note Swim Buddy inflatable personal floats are not mandatory but recommended for both distances.
+Please note Swim Buddy inflatable personal floats are required for both distances.
+We will supply one for you n/c or you use your own.

 • Sponsors